pedalsquares/reg-report/README.md

 ## Setup

 1. Clone the repository or download the script.
 2. Replace `PartitionId` in the script with your actual partition ID.
 You will find your `PartitionId` in the url path name visible in your browser when loging into the admin portal.
-You want the string of characters which somes immediatly after the admin.alianza.com/THIS-IS-YOUR_PARTITION-ID/accounts/recent
+You want the string of characters which comes immediatly after the admin.alianza.com/THIS-IS-YOUR_PARTITION-ID/accounts/recent
 ![PartitionId](https://raw.githubusercontent.com/pedalsquares/reg-report/main/images/image_partitionId.png)
 ![Variable](https://raw.githubusercontent.com/pedalsquares/reg-report/main/images/image_variable.png)